Jambalaya Rice Recipes

 - Add the vegetables to the pot.

-- Add the tin of tomatoes, garlic, cayenne, thyme, stock cube, pepperami/spicy sausage and cook for a few mins.
+- Next add the tin of tomatoes, garlic, cayenne, thyme, stock cube, pepperami/spicy sausage and cook for a few mins.

-- Add the rice and stir in enough boiling water to cover all the ingredients.
+- Put in the rice and stir in enough boiling water to cover all the ingredients.

 - Bring to the boil, then turn heat down on simmer for about 10 mins with a lid on stirring occasionally to make sure the rice doesn’t stick to the bottom of the pan.

 - Turn the heat off, cover and leave on hob for about 20-30 mins or until the rice is cooked.

 - Top up with boiling water as required.